 - You are not a magician performing tricks where you need to hide your tricks up your sleeve.
 The sleeves should fit comfortably around your arm.

 - The chest of the jacket should fit you comfortably.
 A slim fit is more pleasing to the eye.
-It should accentuate your form but not be too tight to cause you to faint like Victorian ladies.
+These Breasted Suits should accentuate your form but not be too tight to cause you to faint like Victorian ladies.

-- Depending upon your preference of casual, fancy or formal, you will have a choice between notch lapel, peak lapel, and shawl lapel respectively.
+- Depending upon your preference of casual, fancy or formal, you will have a choice the perfect lapel between notch lapel, peak lapel, and shawl lapel respectively.

 - The hem of your DB should rest at your hip.